-On March 3, 2017, AQD inspector Katie Koster arrived at USS around 9:30 and proceeded to the CGL with Mr. Nathan Ganhs, USS Environmental Engineer.
-The line was down due to an issue with the zinc pot.
-As such, we met with Mr. Al Blevens, manager, and he presented some of the environmental records associated with the CGL.
-I returned to the site on March 30 and we conducted a full walkthrough with Mr. Blevens.
+On August 11, 2020, AQD inspector Katie Koster arrived at USS around 10:00 am and proceeded to the CGL with Mr. Nathan Ganhs, USS Environmental Engineer.
+We met with Mr. Al Blevens, manager, and he presented some of the environmental records associated with the CGL.
+We walked part of the line and went into the Center Pulpit control room and I recorded the following values: